wesgarbee/austincodingacademy.com/_posts/2019-02-11-Computer Science Degree vs. Coding Bootcamp: Which Is the Best Choice for Aspiring Developers?.md

 description: ''

 ---
-# Computer Science Degree vs. Coding Bootcamp: Which Is the Best Choice for Aspiring Developers?

 If you’re just starting to consider pursuing a career as a developer, you’ve probably done your fair share of research.
 What does a typical day look like?
 How much money can I expect to make?
 What do I need to learn before I can apply for a position?

 Depending on where you’re looking online or who you’re talking to, you may have picked up that many developers have a bachelor’s degree (or higher) in computer science.
 In fact, until recently, a CS degree was the most direct path into a career in code.